Enhancing MR Image Segmentation with Realistic Adversarial Data Augmentation: Methods

 In this work we employ an adversarial training approach to first optimize transformation parameters $\transformation$ so that augmented images can better regularize network training~\citep{Miyato_2018_PAMI_VAT}.
-In other words, we would like to first find perturbations/transformations to which the current segmentation model is most sensitive and then utilize them for consistency regularization.
-Mathematically, this learning process can be formulated as follows:
+In other words, we would like to first find perturbations/transformations to which the current segmentation model is most sensitive and then utilize them for consistency regularization. \revise{Different from existing adversarial data augmentation methods~\citep{chen_2020_realistic,Miyato_2018_PAMI_VAT} where they only consider a \emph{fixed} type of pixel-level perturbations, we propose \advchain, a generic adversarial data augmentation framework which allows to optimize the parameters in a random chain of different image transformation functions (incl. photo-metric and geometric transformations) for improved data diversity, with the aim of better reflecting complex image variations in MR imaging.
+In this work, we employ four different image transformation functions as a proof of concept (will be introduced in Sec.\ref{SEC:ADV Tr}), allowing to generate not only pixel-level perturbations but also geometric variations, e.g. morphological variations.}

-Here, $\condition(\transformation)$ denotes a set of constraints that specify the search space of corresponding transformation parameters.
-These constraints are essential as they explicitly ensure that augmented or perturbed images remain meaningful and realistic.~\revise{To find effective transformation parameters, a common strategy is to employ the standard projected gradient descent (PGD) algorithm~\citep{Madry_2017_PGDattack} to update the transformation parameters $\transformation$ so that updated transformations still satisfy their corresponding constraints $\condition$: